frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 I was waiting.
 My hand pressed flat against the cold wall, feeling the sure weight of it beneath my fingers.
 The stone was steady.
 The stone was still.
 I let its stillness settle the unsteady churn of my thoughts as I reached for the Wind.

 It came slow at first.
 Too slow.
 My body was too battered, my mind too tired, to sing clearly to it.
 When it finally understood, it rushed in.
 But the stone hurtling toward us was granite and momentum, a thing of terrible weight screaming through the air.
-Too heavy.
-Too fast.
-I could feel it cutting through the wind.
+So heavy and fast that I could feel it cutting through the wind.

-Panic rose in my throat, but the wall beneath my palm pressed back.
-Patient.
-Certain.
+Panic rose in my throat, but the wall beneath my palm pressed back, patient and certain.
 The stone remembered standing.
 It remembered holding against wind and weather and the weight of years.
 It had been here long before Fascino’s betrayal, before Roderick’s crown, before the first hand laid the first stone of the citadel itself.

-Forgotten.
-Like the guards Sim had rallied.
-Overlooked.
+It was forgotten and overlooked, like the guards Sim had rallied.
 But not gone.

 I stopped reaching for the Wind and listened instead.
 The wall sang its slow song, the deep note of stone speaking to stone.
 And there, hurtling toward us through empty air, another stone sang back.
-Heavy.
-Ancient.
-Cut from the same bones of the earth.
+Heavy and ancient, cut from the same bones of the earth.

 “Cyaerbasalien” I spoke, and the word felt like bedrock in my mouth.

 The flying stone split.

 Not shattered.
 Not broken.
 It came apart along the lines written into it when it was still part of the mountain, when it knew itself as two pieces waiting to be divided.
-Both halves wheeled wide, spinning away from the tower like birds startled from their course.
+Both halves wheeled wide, spinning away from the tower.
 One crashed into the citadel’s eastern wall with a sound like thunder.
 The other struck west, tearing through parapet and merlon.

 But the tower stood.
 Untouched.

 I sagged against the wall, my legs gone to water, my shoulder screaming.
 Through blurring vision I saw what we had become.
 The tower stood alone now, a peninsula of stone reaching out into empty air.
-Behind us, the parapet still connected us to the citadel’s wall.
+Behind us, the parapet was all that bound us to the citadel wall.
 But on every other side, nothing.
 Just the long drop to the courtyard below and the wreckage we had made.

 Sim was at my side again.
 His hand found my arm.
 He said nothing, but his grip was sure.

 Then he was gone again, sprinting back toward the defenders.
 Through the arrow slit I could see movement below.
 Fresh soldiers streamed into the courtyard, hauling timber.
 They meant to try again.
 Already they were lifting the great ram where it had fallen, wrapping chains around its scorched length.

-Wil’s voice rang out.
 “Oil’s ready!”
-His shout cut through the stone and smoke.

-The ram crew gathered themselves below, positioning for another charge.
+Wil’s voice rang out as the ram crew gathered themselves below, positioning for another charge.
 They thought we were spent.
 They thought we had nothing left to give.

 A moment later, I heard the hiss of boiling liquid, the sharp sizzle as it met air.
 Then came the roar.
 A rush of sound that filled the courtyard, the hungry crackle of fire finding another feast.

 Through the narrow arrow slit, I watched them scatter beneath the falling fire.
 Men screamed as the oil found them, their bodies painted in flame.
-The great timber fell from their burned hands a second time and lay abandoned in the courtyard.
-No one would touch it again while it still burned.
+The great timber fell from their burned hands a second time and lay abandoned and smoldering in the courtyard.

-“They’re still loading,” Sim muttered.
+“They’re still loading the mangonel,” Sim muttered.
 His face had grown dark.

-Far across the field, the mangonel stood.
-Its crew worked on, cranking the mechanism with grim determination.
+Far across the field, its crew worked on, cranking the mechanism with grim determination.
 They were too far for our oil to reach, too far for our arrows to find their mark with any certainty.

 The ram was broken.
 But the stones would keep coming.